nohns/grpc-react-native/README.md

 If you wanted to use gRPC in a React Native app you would need to use either [grpc-web](https://github.com/grpc/grpc-web) with a proxy infront or make a custom native implemtation of the gRPC libraries for iOS and Android, which can be cumbersome at best.

-Now you can utilize the power of the native libraries right in your javascript, powered by `protc` code generation.
+Now you can utilize the power of the native libraries right in your javascript, powered by `protoc` code generation.

 ### How it works